TheByteAttic/TalosES/RF card/README.md

-This directory contains the schematics of Talos ES™'s RF card.
+This directory contains the design and manufacturing files of Talos ES™'s RF card, as well as reference pictures to help you assemble your own.